kamkow1/cos/README.md

 # cOS (something OS)
 A simple OS written in Rust.
-Doesn't solve anything, but is a good educational tools (for me ;) )
+Doesn't solve anything, but is a good educational tool (for me ;) )

 # Building